Anushanga2001/Anushanga2001/README.md

 ## My Projects

 Here are some of the projects I've worked on:

-1. TIC TAC TOE Game(https://github.com/Anushanga2001/TIC-TAC-TOE): This is a group project.Did this using C++ language
+1. TIC TAC TOE Game (https://github.com/Anushanga2001/TIC-TAC-TOE): This is a group project.Did this using C++ language
-2. University computer club web site(https://github.com/Anushanga2001/web-site): This is an individual project.
+2. University computer club web site (https://github.com/Anushanga2001/web-site): This is an individual project.
 Did this using html, css, js and php
-3. Mobile app for Biscuit Agency(https://github.com/Anushanga2001/Mobile-app): Did this using Android studio.
+3. Mobile app for Biscuit Agency (https://github.com/Anushanga2001/Mobile-app): Did this using Android studio.
 Used Java for it's Back-end

 You can explore more of my projects in my (https://github.com/Anushanga2001).

 ## Languages
 - C++
-- JAVA
+- Java
 - HTML
 - CSS
-- JAVASCRIPT
+- JavaScript
 - PHP